Arrow algebras: Arrow algebras

-We prove the statement by induction on the number of applications of modus ponens used in the derivation of the tautology $\varphi$.
+This means that we can prove the statement in \refprop{inttautinsep} by induction on the number of applications of modus ponens used in the derivation of the tautology $\varphi$.
 Note that no propositional variable is a tautology, and therefore any tautology must be an implication $\varphi=\alpha\to\beta$.

 For the base case we are done by observing that $\mathbf{k},\mathbf{s}\in S$.